jscottwillems/unit-4-game/README.md

 # unit-4-game

-RPG game based on the popular Elder Scolls V Skyrim.
+RPG game based on the popular Elder Scrolls V Skyrim.

 Choose a character and and opponent and duke it out to see who reigns supreme.